 Once you have proved to the court that you have met the requirements, it will issue the clearance form.
 Sometimes the form is issued directly to the DMV.
 Check with the court to see which will happen in your case.

-License Suspension Due to Multiple Traffic Violations
+License Suspension Due to Multiple Traffic Violations in Florida

 Similarly to the license suspension due to unpaid traffic citations, the court probably ordered you to attend a class to improve your driving habits.
 Upon completion of that class, or other requirements, you’ll be issued a court clearance form.
 Either send that to the DMV or verify with them that they received it.
 Then you can begin the license reinstatement process.